 If you don’t have one of these conditions, you might still be able to get your claim approved if you can show that your osteoporosis limits your ability to perform the necessary functions that your job requires, such as standing or sitting for long periods, walking, and lifting.
 However, it is important to note that the SSA does not approve disability benefits for osteoporosis pain and stiffness alone.

 Examiners with the SSA will review your medical records and evaluate your claim based one of the aforementioned impairment listings.
 If your osteoporosis disability meets the requirements or you are able to show that your impairment is limiting you from doing your job, it is likely you will get approved for disability benefits.
-Because disability cases can be complex, it is best to work closely with your doctor and to have a lawyer on your side to help strengthen your claim.
+Because disability cases can be complex, it is best to work closely with your doctor and to have an SSD lawyer in York, PA on your side to help strengthen your claim.